Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets reinforcement based on B\'ezier extraction of NURBS: Introduction

-On the other hand, the piezoelectric materials have also been extensively applied to build up advanced smart structures for modern industrial products.
-One of the excellent and essential features of these materials is the ability of transformation between the electrical and mechanical energy which is known as the piezoelectric effect and the converse phenomenon \cite{wang1997static}.
-Regarding the analysis for the plate structures integrated with piezoelectric layers, a lot of studies have been conducted to predict their behaviours in the literature \cite{he2001active, liew2003modelling,ebrahimi2008free, talebitooti2016optimal, selim2016active,phung2017nonlinear}.
-In addition, the piezoelectric FG carbon nanotubes reinforced composite plates (FG-CNTRC) also attracted remarkable attention of researchers.
-Alibeigloo \cite{alibeigloo2013static}, \cite{ALIbeigloo2014free} investigated the static and the free vibration analyses of FG-CNTRC plate as well as cylindrical panel embedded in thin piezoelectric layers using the three-dimensional theory of elasticity.
-Using FSDT and von K\'arm\'an strain assumptions, Rafiee et al. \cite{rafiee2014non} investigated the nonlinear parametric instability of initially imperfect the piezoelectric FG-CNTRC plates under a combination of the electrical and thermal loadings.
-Then, Sharma et al. \cite{sharma2016smart} investigated the active vibration control of FG-CNTRC rectangular plates with piezoelectric sensor and actuator layers using FEM based on FSDT.
-Selim et al. \cite{selim2017active} studied the free vibration behaviour and active vibration control of FG-CNTRC plates with piezoelectric layers using element-free IMLS-Ritz model based on Reddy's higher-order shear deformation theory.
-Nguyen-Quang et al. \cite{nguyen2018isogeometric} studied the dynamic response of laminated CNTRC plates integrated with piezoelectric layers using IGA and HSDT.
-Recently, Malekzade et al. \cite{malekzadeh2018vibration} employed the transformed differential quadrature method for the free vibration analysis of FG eccentric annular plates reinforced with GPLs and integrated piezoelectric layers.\\
+On the other hand, piezoelectric materials have been developed and widely employed in various engineering fields to produce smart structures.
+One of the essential and excellent features of this material type is the capacity transformation between mechanical and electrical energy, which is known as piezoelectric effect and converse phenomenon \cite{wang1997static}.
+Regarding the analysis for plate structures embedded in piezoelectric layers, numerous researches have been carried out in order to predict their behaviors in the literature \cite{he2001active, liew2003modelling,selim2016active,phung2017nonlinear}.
+Besides, FG carbon nanotubes reinforced composite plates (FG-CNTRC) embedded in piezoelectric layers also attracted remarkable attention of researchers.
+Alibeigloo \cite{alibeigloo2013static, ALIbeigloo2014free} presented the static and free vibration analyses of FG-CNTRC plate as well as cylindrical panel embedded in thin piezoelectric layers.
+By employing FSDT, Sharma et al. \cite{sharma2016smart} reported the active vibration control of FG-CNTRC plates carrying piezoelectric sensor and actuator layers.
+Based on element-free IMLS-Ritz model and HSDT, Selim et al. \cite{selim2017active,selim2019active,selim2019active1} conducted a series of works regarding the active vibration control of FG plates reinforced by CNTs or GPLs embedded in piezoelectric layers.
+The dynamic response of laminated CNTRC plates incorporated with piezoelectric layers is addressed by Nguyen-Quang et al. \cite{nguyen2018isogeometric} using IGA based on HSDT.
+In addition, Malekzade et al. \cite{malekzadeh2018vibration} examined the free vibration of FG eccentric annular plates with GPLs reinforcement and embedded in piezoelectric layers.
+Most recently, the FG porous plate structures reinforced by GPLs and integrated piezoelectric layers are considered by Nguyen et al. \cite{nguyen2019isogeometric} for static and dynamic analyses and Nguyen et al. \cite{nguyen2019active} for active vibration control problems. \\